marklidenberg/inline-snapshot/README.md

 # Fork

 This is a fork of [15r10nk/inline-snapshot](https://github.com/15r10nk/inline-snapshot) with the following changes:
-- If we are only in create mode (which we are by default), we will raise an assertion if the snapshot is not equal to the expected value.
+- When operating exclusively in create mode (the default setting), an assertion will be triggered if the snapshot does not match the expected value.

 ---